The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Iagodroid}

 One of the earliest attacks against machine learning based malware detection systems was the Iagodroid attack \cite{calleja2018picking}.
 Iagodroid uses a method to induce mislabelling of malware families during the triaging process of malware samples.
+Their evasion rate reached 97 percent.